giorgi01/diet-app/README.md

 ## Diet-app

-- With this app you can calculate your daily ration
-- Monitor your daily ration to loss weight
+- With this app you can monitor your daily ration to loss weight

 ---